gura-lang/gura-lang.github.io/document/reference/gura-lib-en/chapter-42.md

 <td>
 R</td>
 <td>
-Maximum capacity of the storage in bytes.</td>
+Returns the maximum capacity of the storage in bytes.</td>
 </tr>
 <tr>
 <td>